 After that, my first encounter with Villa-Lobos in such auspicious conditions, our times together became frequent.
 I had already lived in Paris for several years.
 I went there soon after the war of 1918, and I was already well acquainted with the artistic environment and with the artists of the City of Lights.
 Our meetings seemed to be of some use to Villa-Lobos, as they might lead to his first contacts with prominent people, such as Madame Long, Madame Debussy, Philippe Gauber, Brailowsky, Maurice Ravel.

-His visits to my student apartment became, then, daily, and our friendship and camaraderie were sealed forever, and I am proud to add that Villa-Lobos passed there hours at a time, playing, improvising, seeking new harmonies, different rhythmic combinations, pianistic formulas out of the ordinary, so that innumerable works of his published later were sketched out at my piano.
+His visits to my student apartment became, then, daily, and our friendship and camaraderie were sealed forever, and I am proud to add that Villa-Lobos passed there hours at a time, playing, improvising, seeking new harmonies, different rhythmic combinations, pianistic formulas out of the ordinary, so that innumerable works of his that were published later were sketched out at my piano.
 Most extraordinary is that Villa-Lobos, with that sincerity that only transpires in the intimate fellowship of friends, consulted me many times concerning problems of pianistic execution that he intended to include in those compositions already in embryonic state.
 In my little corner of the Rue du Delta, were sketched out the first bits of work on the great Rudepoema, some portions of A Prole do Bebê no. 2, works that only much later were definitively formed, and that now constitute, without any doubt, many of the highest points of his production.

 One of the first presentations of works by Villa-Lobos to French musicians took place in the residence of the musicologist Henri Prunière, director of the magnificent Revue Musicale, in one of his Tuesday afternoon gatherings, when the finest of the musicians in Paris were found there.
 On that afternoon, those present included Paul Dukas, Albert Roussel, Samazeuilh, Florent Schmitt, Louis Aubert, Roger Ducasse, and many others who were truly surprised by the Trio no.3 performed by Raul Laranjeira on violin, Mario Camerini on cello, and I at the piano.
 It is unnecessary to say that that work, full of the most picturesque harmonies, allied with an instrumental construction wisely crafted, caused a real sensation of surprise in those men entirely imbued in an essentially French dialectic.